Skip to main content

 • What cybersecurity protections are implemented?

-The auto-fill system is the engine that transforms conversation into documentation.
-Here is how it works under the hood.
+Auto-fill is the engine that turns conversation into documentation.
+Here is what happens under the hood.

 Answer Extraction

-As you respond to each interview question, the platform extracts structured data points from your natural language answers.
-A single conversational answer might populate multiple documentation fields.
-For example:
+As you answer each question, the platform pulls structured data points out of your plain-language reply.
+One conversational answer can fill several documentation fields.
+Watch this:

 Your answer: "Our model is a fine-tuned RoBERTa-base transformer with 125 million parameters, trained on 850,000 anonymised customer complaint records.
 We evaluate accuracy using F1 score on a held-out test set of 42,500 records and currently achieve an F1 of 0.91.
 The model was last retrained in February 2026."